RetroDECK/ES-DE/USERGUIDE-DEV.md

 **AMD and Intel GPU game launch workaround** _(Windows only)_

-There is an issue with launching games on some Windows computers, seemingly on those with AMD and Intel GPUs.
+There is an issue with launching games on some Windows computers, seemingly on those with AMD or Intel GPUs.
 The emulator will start and work correctly, but the screen will be blank.
-Enabling this option is a workaround for that problem, with the drawback that the screen will become white instead of black when the emulator is loading.
-This option is enabled by default, so experiment with disabling it for a slightly better experience.
-If you're using an Nvidia GPU, chances are high that it will then work fine.
-An alternative workaround is to enable the _Run in background (while game is launched)_ option described above, so test which gives the best result.
-The two options can however not be enabled at the same time.
-Hopefully this whole game launching issue can be resolved completely in a future ES-DE release.
+Enabling this option is a workaround for that problem, with the drawback that the screen may flicker slightly when launching a game, and there will be a single-pixel transparent line at the bottom of the screen while the emulator is loading.
+This option is enabled by default, so if you're using an Nvidia GPU you can probably disable this option.

 **Upscale video frame rate to 60 FPS**